tpm2-software/tpm2-pkcs11/docs/tpm2-pkcs11_object_auth_model.md

 primary object as the parent.
 In that, when the authorization of the objects is changed it creates a new sensitive portion of the object while the old sensitive information cannot be invalidated.
-To that effect, anyone who has a cached copy of an older object whose pin may have been compromised can still access the USER objects.
-This also violates the design consideration set out under "PKCS11 Roles ".
+To that effect, anyone who has a cached copy of an older object whose PIN may have been compromised can still access the USER objects.
+This also violates the design consideration set out under "PKCS11 Roles".
 A malicious SO could create a second USER-PIN object for their own use, which the real USER would never know about and thus SO-PIN can be used to access USER objects.
 <br>

 The issue can be resolved by using NV indices as SO-PIN and USER-PIN reference objects instead.
-Although, we still need the sealing object to seal the wrapping secret for bringing the existing TPM objects into the pkcs11 fold as well as the USER(keys) objects.
-However their auth will be tied to USER-PIN NV index and so despite the fact that the sealing and user(keys) objects are transient derived objects with the primary object as the parent, a new sensitive portion is not created when the auth ought to change since these object simply reference the authorization of the USER-PIN NV object.
+Although, we still need the sealing object to seal the wrapping secret for bringing the existing TPM objects into the PKCS11 fold as well as the USER(keys) objects.
+However their auth will be tied to USER-PIN NV index and so despite the fact that the sealing and USER(keys) objects are transient derived objects with the primary object as the parent, a new sensitive portion is not created when the auth ought to change since these object simply reference the authorization of the USER-PIN NV object.